-As of December 31, 2022, we had federal and state NOL carryforwards of \$183.2 million and \$230.5 million, respectively.
-The federal NOLs include \$4.4 million that may be used to offset up to 100% of future taxable income and will begin to expire in 2035 unless previously utilized and \$178.8 million that are not subject to expiration.
+As of December 31, 2023, we had federal and state NOL carryforwards of \$205.7 million and \$278.5 million, respectively.
+The federal NOLs include \$4.4 million that may be used to offset up to 100% of future taxable income and will begin to expire in 2035 unless previously utilized and \$201.3 million that are not subject to expiration.
 The net operating loss carryforwards subject to expiration could expire unused and be unavailable to offset future income tax liabilities.
 The federal NOLs not subject to expiration are available to offset up to 80% of taxable income each year indefinitely.
 The state NOL carryforwards will begin to expire in 2035, unless previously utilized.
-As of December 31, 2022, we also had federal and state research credit carryforwards of \$7.1 million and \$4.7 million, respectively.
-The federal research and development tax credit carryforwards expire beginning in 2038 unless previously utilized, and the state research and development tax credit carryforwards do not expire.
+As of December 31, 2023, we also had federal and state research credit carryforwards of \$9.4 million and \$5.6 million, respectively.
+The federal research and development tax credit carryforwards do not expire.
 We have established valuation allowances against our NOLs and research and development credits due to the uncertainty surrounding the realization of these assets.
 We file tax returns in the U.S. and California.
 We are not currently under examination in any of these jurisdictions and all its tax years remain effectively open to examination due to net operating loss carryforwards.

-We have performed a Section 382 study as of December 31, 2021 and expect approximately \$2.8 million of federal research and development credits and \$51.0 million of California net operating losses to expire unused due to Section 382 limitations.
+We have performed a Section 382 study as of September 30, 2023 and expect approximately \$2.8 million of federal research and development credits and \$51.0 million of California net operating losses to expire unused due to Section 382 limitations.
 Pursuant to Sections 382 and 383 of the Internal Revenue Code, annual use of our NOL and research and development tax credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.